cjoster/psp-artifacts/bin/README.md

 This kubectl plugin is intended to automate the creation and population of a new namespace with 'deployer' and 'runner' service accounts.
-It configures the roles and pod-security-policies along with the rolebindings required to tie them all together.
+It configures the roles and pod-security-policies along with the RoleBindings required to tie them all together.

 Currently these Roles, RoleBindings, and PodSecurityPolicies are housed in the script as hard-coded variables.
 A better mechanism to reference more mutable and maintainable kubernetes objects is needed.

-Invokation is simple:
+Invocation is simple:

     kubectl createns mynamespace